Get alerts of updates about «Pregnancy and breastfeeding»

 If pregnant women are concerned for their own health or the health of the foetus, extra check-ups can be carried out according to the usual criteria.
 The Norwegian Gynaecological Association has issued advice about pregnancy check-ups for women during the COVID-19 outbreak.

-Pregnant women with chronic diseases or pregnancy complications should discuss with their doctor whether or not there is reason to exercise extra care and if workplace adjustment is necessary.
+Unvaccinated pregnant women with chronic diseases or pregnancy complications should discuss with their doctor whether or not there is reason to exercise extra care and if workplace adjustment is necessary.
+In the event of an increased risk of transmission in society and in work where it is not possible to follow advice on the recommended distance to others, transfer to other tasks should be considered.

 Birth and maternity